absolomb/absolomb.github.io/_posts/2018-04-10-Linux-x86-TCP-Bind-Shell.md

 We can look at system calls on our Ubuntu x86 machine at `/usr/include/i386-linux-gnu/asm/unistd_32.h`

-The system call for the C equivalent of socket() is socketcall.
+To call the C equivalent of socket() we'll have to use socketcall with the SYS_SOCKET argument.

 ```
 absolomb@ubuntu:~/SLAE/assignments/1$ cat /usr/include/i386-linux-gnu/asm/unistd_32.h | grep socket